Oligotroph: Oligotrophic soil environments

 The oligotrophic soil environments include agricultural soil, frozen soil, et cetera.
 Various factors, such as decomposition, soil structure, fertilization and temperature, can affect the nutrient-availability in the soil environments.

 Generally, the nutrient becomes less available along the depth of the soil environment, because on the surface, the organic compounds decomposed from the plant and animal debris are consumed quickly by other microbes, resulting in the lack of nutrient in the deeper level of soil.
 In addition, the metabolic waste produced by the microorganisms on the surface also causes the accumulation of toxic chemicals in the deeper area.
 Furthermore, oxygen and water are important for some metabolic pathways, but it is difficult for water and oxygen to diffuse as the depth increases.
-Some factors, such as soil aggregates, pores and extracellular enzymes, may help water, oxygen and other nutrients diffuse into the soil.
+Some factors such as: soil aggregates, pores and extracellular enzymes, may help water, oxygen and other nutrients diffuse into the soil.
 Moreover, the presence of mineral under the soil provides the alternative sources for the species living in the oligotrophic soil.
 In terms of the agricultural lands, the application of fertilizer has a complicated impact on the source of carbon, either increasing or decreasing the organic carbon in the soil.

-Collimonas is one of the species that are capable of living in the oligotrophic soil.
+Collimonas is one of the genera that are capable of living in the oligotrophic soil.
 One common feature of the environments where Collimonas lives is the presence of fungi, because Collimonas have the ability of not only hydrolyzing the chitin produced by fungi for nutrients, but also producing materials (e.g., P. fluorescens 2-79) to protect themselves from fungal infection.
 The mutual relationship is common in the oligotrophic environments.
 Additionally, Collimonas can also obtain electron sources from rocks and minerals by weathering.

 In terms of polar areas, such as Antarctic and Arctic region, the soil environment is considered as oligotrophic because the soil is frozen with low biological activities.
 The most abundant species in the frozen soil are Actinomycetota, Pseudomonadota, Acidobacteriota and Cyanobacteria, together with a small amount of archaea and fungi.
 Actinomycetota can maintain the activity of their metabolic enzymes and continue their biochemical reactions under a wide range of low temperature.
 In addition, the DNA repairing machinery in Actinomycetota protects them from lethal DNA mutation at low temperature.